James Webb Space Telescope: Comparison with other telescopes

 Webb's delays and cost increases have been compared to those of its predecessor, the Hubble Space Telescope.
-When Hubble formally started in 1972, it had an estimated development cost of US$300 million, but by the time it was sent into orbit in 1990, the cost was about four times that.
-In addition, new instruments and servicing missions increased the cost to at least US$9 billion by 2006.
+When Hubble formally began in 1972, it had an estimated development cost of US$300 million, but by the time it was launched in 1990, the cost was about four times that.
+In addition, new instruments and servicing missions increased the price to at least US$9 billion by 2006.